10 Adwords Keyword Optimization Tips for Healthy and Happy Campaigns

 Don’t limit your ad keywords to the obvious.
 As you know, popular keywords are highly sought after.
 The more demand there is for a keyword, the more you will need to pay for a click from it.

 Increase your ROI, and connect with the people that are looking for your business offerings.
 Get creative, and think of different searches your customer is doing.
+The key is to keep your eyes open for other areas that will provide valuable keyword insight.

 For example, if you’re a real estate agent promoting a new condo listing use keyword phrases such as: